Bobby Hitt

 Robert "Bobby" M. Hitt III is a government and business leader in the State of South Carolina.
 A native of Charleston, South Carolina, he was appointed the state's Secretary of Commerce in January 2011.
+Hitt began his career as a journalist, following in the footsteps of both his father and grandfather.
+Over nearly two decades, he built a reputation as a dogged journalist for two of South Carolina's most respected newspapers.
 Prior to leading the state's economic development agency, Hitt served as an executive at the BMW plant in Spartanburg County, South Carolina.
-Hitt was born to be a journalist as both his father and grandfather were newspapermen.
-Over nearly two decades, he built a reputation as a dogged journalist for two of South Carolina's most respected newspapers.

 Personal life

 Family

 Hitt was born on December 27, 1949, to Ann Leonard Hitt and Robert M. "Red" Hitt, Jr. of Charleston.
-A third generation newspaper man, Hitt's father served as the editor of The Charleston Evening Post, which later merged with the Charleston News and Courier to form The Post and Courier.
+His youngest brother is the author and journalist Jack Hitt.
+A third-generation newspaper man, Hitt's father served as the editor of The Charleston Evening Post, which later merged with the Charleston News and Courier to form The Post and Courier.
 And, his grandfather, Robert Hitt, Sr. was editor of The Bamberg Herald.
 Today, Hitt is married to Gwen, and they have two sons, Lucas and Robert Paul.